Tuned Compositional Feature Replays for Efficient Stream Learning: Methods

 The \textbf{iLab (iLab-2M-Light) video dataset~\cite{borji2016ilab}} contains videos of toy vehicles from 14 classses.
 We used a subset of the dataset containing 392 vehicles, with 8 instances (backgrounds) per object and 15 images per instance.
 We chose 2 of the 8 instances for our test set.

-CORe50, Toybox, and iLab contain limited numbers of classes.
-To evaluate our model in long-range online class-incremental learning with many classes, we also include results on the following image datasets.
+The \textbf{iCub (iCubWorld Transformations) video dataset~\cite{pasquale2016object}} contains videos taken by the iCub robot of 20 classes of household objects undergoing viewpoint transformations.
+We used isolated rotation, scaling, and background transformations as our training set, and the provided ``MIX'' sequence (which combines all transformations) as our test set.

-\textbf{Online-Imagenet image dataset~\cite{deng2009imagenet}}.
-We include the standard Online-ImageNet dataset split into 10 tasks with 100 classes each.
-Only class-iid training is possible because the dataset does not contain videos.
+The \textbf{iLab+CORe50 video dataset} combines iLab and CORe50 to create a stream learning benchmark with 24 distinct classes.
+All iLab classes are learned before CORe50, introducing a mild domain shift.
+We uniformly subsample iLab to balance the number of images per class with CORe50.

-\textbf{Online-CIFAR100 image dataset~\cite{krizhevsky2009learning}}.
-The standard Online-CIFAR100 dataset is similar to Online-Imagenet, but is split into 20 tasks with 5 classes each.
+To evaluate our model in long-range online class-incremental learning with many more classes than the video datasets described above, we also include results on two image datasets.
+The standard \textbf{Online-CIFAR100 image dataset~\cite{krizhevsky2009learning}} is split into 20 tasks with 5 classes each, while the standard \textbf{Online-Imagenet image dataset~\cite{deng2009imagenet}} is split into 10 tasks with 100 classes each.
+Class-instance training is not applicable to image datasets because they do not consist of videos.